-This experimental adaptation is the first Qt Quick backend that focuses on a modern, lower-level graphics API in combination with a windowing system interface that's different from the traditional approaches used in combination with OpenGL.
+This experimental adaptation is the first Qt Quick backend focusing on a modern, lower-level graphics API in combination with a windowing system interface different from the traditional approaches used in combination with OpenGL.

-This adaptation also allows better integration with Windows, as Direct3D is the primary vendor-supported solution.
-Consequently, there are fewer problems anticipated with drivers, operations like window resizes, and special events like graphics device loss caused by device resets or graphics driver updates.
+It also allows better integration with Windows, Direct3D being the primary vendor-supported solution.
+This means that there are fewer problems anticipated with drivers, operations like window resizes, and special events like graphics device loss caused by device resets or graphics driver updates.

-Performance-wise, the general expectation is a somewhat lower CPU usage compared to OpenGL, due to lower driver overhead, and a higher GPU utilization with less idle time wastage.
-The backend doesn't heavily utilize threads yet, which means there are opportunities for further improvements in the future, for example to further optimize image loading.
+Performance-wise the general expectation is a somewhat lower CPU usage compared to OpenGL due to lower driver overhead, and a higher GPU utilization with less wasted idle time.
+The backend does not heavily utilize threads yet, which means there are opportunities for further improvements in the future, for example to further optimize image loading.

 The D3D12 backend also introduces support for pre-compiled shaders.
-All the backend's own shaders (used by the built-in materials on which the Rectangle, Image, Text, and other QML types are built with) are compiled to D3D shader bytecode when you compile Qt.
-Applications using ShaderEffect items can choose to ship bytecode either in regular files, via the Qt resource system, or use High Level Shading Language for DirectX (HLSL) source strings.
-Unlike OpenGL, the compilation for HLSL is properly threaded, meaning shader compilation won't block the application and its user interface.
+All the backend's own shaders (used by the built-in materials on which the Rectangle, Image, Text, etc. QML types are built) are compiled to D3D shader bytecode when compiling Qt.
+Applications using ShaderEffect items can chose to ship bytecode either in regular files or via the Qt resource system, or use HLSL source strings.
+Unlike OpenGL, the compilation for the latter is properly threaded, meaning shader compilation will not block the application and its user interface.

 The plugin does not necessarily require hardware acceleration.
-You can also use WARP, the Direct3D software rasterizer.
-By default, the first adapter providing hardware acceleration is chosen.
-To override this and use another graphics adapter or to force the use of the software rasterizer, set the
+Using WARP, the Direct3D software rasterizer, is also an option.
+By default the first adapter providing hardware acceleration is chosen.
+To override this, in order to use another graphics adapter or to force the usage of the software rasterizer, set the environment variable

-QT_D3D_ADAPTER_INDEX environment variable to the index of the adapter.
-The adapters discovered are printed at startup when
+QT_D3D_ADAPTER_INDEX to the index of the adapter.
+The discovered adapters are printed at startup when

 windows render loop.
-A threaded variant is also available, that you can request by setting the
+There is also a threaded variant available, that can be requested by setting the

 QSG_RENDER_LOOP environment variable to

 threaded.
 However, due to conceptual limitations in DXGI, the windowing system interface, the threaded loop is prone to deadlocks when multiple QQuickWindow or QQuickView instances are shown.
-Consequently, for the time being, the default is the single-threaded loop.
-This means that with the D3D12 backend, applications are expected to move their work from the main (GUI) thread out to worker threads, instead of expecting Qt to keep the GUI thread responsive and suitable for heavy, blocking operations.
+Therefore the default is the single-threaded loop for the time being.
+This means that with the D3D12 backend applications are expected to move their work from the main (GUI) thread out to worker threads, instead of expecting Qt to keep the GUI thread responsive and suitable for heavy, blocking operations.

-The scene graph renderer in the D3D12 adaptation currently doesn't perform any batching.
-This is less of an issue, unlike OpenGL, because state changes don't present any problems in the first place.
+The scenegraph renderer in the D3D12 adaptation does not currently perform any batching.
+This is less of an issue, unlike OpenGL, because state changes are not presenting any problems in the first place.
 The simpler renderer logic can also lead to lower CPU overhead in some cases.
 The trade-offs between the various approaches are currently under research.

 The ShaderEffect QML type is fully functional with the D3D12 adaptation as well.
 However, the interpretation of the fragmentShader and vertexShader properties is different than with OpenGL.

-With D3D12, these strings can either be a URL for a local file, a file in the resource system, or an HLSL source string.
-Using a URL for a local file or a file in the resource system indicates that the file in question contains pre-compiled D3D shader bytecode generated by the
+With D3D12, these strings can either be an URL for a local file or a file in the resource system, or a HLSL source string.
+The former indicates that the file in question contains pre-compiled D3D shader bytecode generated by the

-Unlike OpenGL, whenever you open a file, there is a QFileSelector with the extra
+Unlike OpenGL, there is a QFileSelector with the extra selector

-hlsl selector used.
-This provides easy creation of ShaderEffect items that are functional across both backends, for example by placing the GLSL source code into
+hlsl used whenever opening a file.
+This allows easy creation of ShaderEffect items that are functional across both backends, for example by placing the GLSL source code into

 shaders/effect.frag, the HLSL source code or - preferably - pre-compiled bytecode into